ThisaraWeerakoon/RPAL-Interpreter/README.md

 ## Installation

-Follow these steps to set up the development environment for the project:
+Follow these steps to setup the code:

 1. Clone the repository:
     ```sh